BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 The keys to the matchup are:

-- respect **Fire // Ice**, especially on your 1-toughness creatures;
+- respect **Fire // Ice**;
 - don't let Quirion Dryad grow unchecked while the opponent looks for answers;
 - remember that Psychatog can become lethal with Gush and Accumulated Knowledge;
-- use Duress and Cabal Therapy to figure out the opponent's plan;
-- bring in Swords and Ghitu Slinger for threats and Meddling Mage;
+- bring in Swords and Ghitu Slinger for threats and **Meddling Mage**;
-- evaluate Xantid Swarm, but without exposing yourself to Fire // Ice;
-- don't consider Pyroclasm automatically necessary;
-- respect Engineered Plague, Sylvan Library, and flexible sideboard cards;
 - consider hitting Mox Diamond to cut colors;
-- respect Armageddon in the versions that run it;
+- respect Armageddon;
-- against Intuition/flashback packages, remember that discarding a card isn't always enough;
+- against Intuition, remember that discarding a card isn't always enough.
-- don't lightly activate Hermit in upkeep against decks with Foil.

 In short: against GAT you aren't just playing against a control deck.
 You're playing against a deck that finds answers while it's already killing you.